QI-CSHL/QuantLabs2024/_sources/Lab02_Image_Processing_and_Basic_Detection.md

 ### Evaluate your performance across multiple images

-- It is **_critical_** when doing segmentation to evaluate your objects against your raw images - otherwise, you cannot be certain your preprocessing steps have not introduced errors.
+- It is **_critical_** when doing {term}`segmentation` to evaluate your objects against your raw images - otherwise, you cannot be certain your preprocessing steps have not introduced errors.
 Run the `OverlayOutlines` module to see how you did.
   - If not well, where do you think you need to make changes?
 - It is also **_critical_** to see if your settings work well across not just one image, but all of your images.
 Evaluate your performance on all 3 image sets.
 ```{tip}